Turning Point: Fall of Liberty: Background

 Turning Point: Fall of Liberty is based on an alternate history by Stephen R. Pastore where the point of divergence occurs with Winston Churchill's death in 1931 from being hit by a cab while visiting New York City, instead of surviving.
 Nine years later, without his foresight and leadership, the United Kingdom falls to the Third Reich in 1940 after the British Royal Air Force was defeated by the German Luftwaffe, achieving air supremacy, and Operation Sea Lion was launched, forcing Prime Minister Neville Chamberlain to surrender to Nazi Germany.
 This allows Germany to sweep through the other surrounding countries virtually unopposed.
 The Third Reich invades the Soviet Union with Operation Barbarossa unhampered, and conquers large amounts of territory and many Russian cities, including Stalingrad, Leningrad, and Moscow.
 After numerous German victories decimate the disorganized Russians, the Red Army and Joseph Stalin surrender to the Wehrmacht and Adolf Hitler.
 The non-aggression pact Stalin made with Germany prior to the invasion left him without any allies to back him up.
 The Nazis also help their Italian allies conquer North Africa, creating Benito Mussolini's "New Roman Empire".
 Japan sweeps through Eastern Asia unopposed using Germany's captured Middle Eastern and Soviet oil, which makes any U.S. oil embargo against Japan useless.
+Because of this, the Attack on Pearl Harbor never occurs.
 Various resistance groups form in occupied Europe against the oppressive regime.
 They are unable to do much against the Nazis, and many are crushed.
 Even peaceful demonstrations against Nazi occupation are met with fierce hostility.
 During the war, the United States chose an isolationist policy, implemented by Republican president Thomas E. Dewey (who defeated Harry S. Truman in the 1948 United States presidential election).